scenery-io/stallion/README.md

 ## Installation

-[Install `Stallion`](https://marketplace.visualstudio.com/items?itemName=Scenery.cavalry-bridge) from the marketplace or look for `Stallion` in the VSCode extension tab and click on the chevron next to the `install` button.
-Choose `Install pre-release version`.
-Otherwise it will throw an error.
+[Install `Stallion`](https://marketplace.visualstudio.com/items?itemName=Scenery.cavalry-bridge) from the marketplace or look for `Stallion` in the VSCode extension tab and click the `install` button.

 ## Usage

+The extension exposes the following commands to the Command Palette (`View > Command Palette`).

-1. Run the `Install Stallion Script` command from VSCode.
+1.  ### `Install Stallion Script`

     This will copy the Cavalry script to the scripts folder.
 Now you can open the script in Cavalry from `Scripts > Stallion`.
 The script will start a server that listens to the data sent by VSCode.

         If it was sucessful the Log Window will show:

         ```bash
         Server Started at: 127.0.0.1, port: 8080
         ```

-2. Run the `Send To Cavalry` command from an open editor.
-The text from the editor will be sent to Cavalry, so it doesn't have to be a saved file.
+2.  ### `Send To Cavalry`

+    This will send the text from an open editor to Cavalry.
+It doesn't have to be a saved file.
 Focus the Cavalry window and check the Log Window for any errors.

         If it was sucessful the Log Window will show:

         ```bash
         [Info]
         JavaScript: Stallion: Script successfully executed
         ```

-3. Run the `Insert Cavalry Types` command to enable auto-complete for Cavalry's scripting API.
-This inserts a comment at the top of your file which references the [cavalry-types](https://github.com/scenery-io/cavalry-types).
+3.  ### `Insert Cavalry Types`
+    This will enable auto-complete for Cavalry's scripting API.
+It inserts a comment at the top of the open editor which references the [cavalry-types](https://github.com/scenery-io/cavalry-types).

 <!-- ## Extension Settings